mmbman/Katagiri/annotated-fukanzazengi.md

 - The oneness of practice and realization is often presented as a key point of Dōgen’s teaching, if not his key point, period.
 A well-known statement from *Bendōwa* is, “To think practice and realization are not one is a heretical view.
 In the buddha-dharma, practice and realization are identical.”
 Also, Katagiri Roshi states that “... this is not [just] Dōgen Zenji’s idea, this is the essential point of Buddha’s teaching.”
 About this, see [“*Shōbōgenzō Bendōwa*: Dōgen's Questions & Answers – Talk 4”](1987-03-14-Bendowa-Talk-4).
 - See also the commentary on these lines in *Each Moment Is the Universe*, Chapter 6, “The Root of the Buddha Way.”
 This chapter is derived from more than one talk, which may or may not be available in the archive.

+> 宗乘自在、何費功夫。
 > The true vehicle is self-sufficient.
 What need is there for special effort?

 - Katagiri Roshi (KR) translates this as: “The dharma vehicle is free and unrestricted, why should we expend sustained effort?”
 See [“*Blue Cliff Record* Case 2: The Ultimate Path Is Without Difficulty, Talk 1”](1980-01-19-Blue-Cliff-Record-Case-2-Talk-1), especially to clarify the meaning of *dharma vehicle*.

+> 況乎全體逈出塵埃兮、孰信拂拭之手段。
 > Indeed, the whole body is free from dust.
 Who could believe in a means to brush it clean?
-It is never apart from this very place; what is the use of traveling around to practice?

 - “Dust,” “brush it clean,” etc. is a reference to [*The Platform Sutra*](platform-sutra) and the well-known story of the “poetry contest,” which is considered a foundational story in Chinese Buddhism.
 In the story, the top student Shen Hsiu (Japanese: Jinshū) writes a verse comparing Buddhist practice to brushing dust from a mirror to keep it clean, and the student Hui Neng (Japanese: Daikan Enō), who becomes the Sixth Ancestor, composes a responding verse.
 For the story and its interpretation, see [“*Platform Sutra* – Talk 1”](1987-03-06-Platform-Sutra-Talk-1).
 - Although these lines might initially seem to be supporting the verse attributed to the Sixth Ancestor Hui Neng over the verse attributed to Shen Hsiu, note that the very next words in *Fukanzazengi* are, “And yet.”
 As Katagiri Roshi states in [“*Platform Sutra* – Talk 1”](1987-03-06-Platform-Sutra-Talk-1) and on many other occasions, these perspectives are two aspects of the same reality, and they work together.
 They are two sides of the same coin, and Dōgen’s “and yet” is basically him flipping the coin.